What Would Disqualify Me from Chapter 13 Bankruptcy?

 This guide explains the key disqualifying factors that prevent Chapter 13 filing, helping you determine if this bankruptcy chapter suits your financial situation.
 You’ll discover the debt limits, income requirements, and legal barriers that could affect your eligibility, plus alternative solutions if you’re disqualified from Chapter 13 protection.

 The U.S. Courts adjusts Chapter 13 debt limits every three years.
 For 2024, unsecured debt cannot exceed $465,275, and secured debt must stay below $1,395,875.
 These thresholds include credit card balances, medical bills, personal loans, mortgages, and car loans.
-If your total debt surpasses these amounts, you’re automatically disqualified from Chapter 13 and must consider Chapter 11 bankruptcy instead, which offers no debt ceiling but involves more complex procedures and higher costs.
+If your total debt surpasses these amounts, you may not qualify for Chapter 13 and may need to explore other bankruptcy options, such as Chapter 11, which has different eligibility requirements and procedural considerations.

 Recent bankruptcy filings create mandatory waiting periods.
 According to IRS bankruptcy guidelines, if you received a Chapter 7 discharge, you must wait four years before filing Chapter 13.
 For a previous Chapter 13 discharge, the waiting period is two years.
 These timeframes protect against bankruptcy abuse and ensure debtors use bankruptcy relief responsibly.
 Filing too soon results in automatic case dismissal, wasting filing fees and potentially exposing you to continued creditor harassment.